purescript/documentation/PureScript-Without-Node.md

 $ psc-bundle output/*/{index,foreign}.js --module Main --main Main
 ```

 The `--module` argument specifies an _entry-point_ module, which will be used to determine dead code which can be removed.
-For our purposes, we only care about bundling Javascript code which is a transitive dependency of the `Main` module.
+For our purposes, we only care about bundling the CommonJS module corresponding to the Main PureScript module and its transitive dependencies.

-The `--main` argument will generate a piece of Javascript to run our `main` action in the `Main` module, after all other generated code.
+The `--main` argument will make the output JavaScript file an executable by adding a line of JavaScript to it which runs the `main` function in the specified module.

-If everything worked, you should see about 100 lines of Javascript printed out.
-This can optionally be redirected to a file with the `-o` argument.
+If everything worked, you should see about 100 lines of JavaScript printed out.
+This can optionally be redirected to a file with the `--output`/`-o` argument.

-You should be able to execute the generated Javascript in the browser, or using NodeJS.
+You should be able to execute the generated JavaScript using NodeJS.
+If your PureScript code uses FFI files which `require` NPM modules, you'll need to use a JavaScript bundler, like Webpack or Browserify, before running it in the browser.

 #### Conclusion